SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

-1. To set up the Azure Event Hubs cloud-to-cloud source in Sumo Logic portal, refer to our [Azure Event Hubs cloud-to-cloud source guide documentation](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/).
+1. To set up the Azure Event Hubs cloud-to-cloud source in Sumo Logic portal, refer to our [Azure Event Hubs source documentation](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/).
 2. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-diagnostics#enable-logging-through-the-azure-portal).
 Perform below steps for each Azure Application Gateway that you want to monitor.
    * Choose `Stream to an event hub` as the destination.
    * Select `allLogs`.